Hulvdan/hulvdan.github.io/README.md

 ![To Be Described](docs/assets/tbd4-4.gif)
 ![To Be Described](docs/assets/tbd4-6.gif)

-A WIP project featuring several, written by myself, pathfinding algorithms with invalidation upon changes in the map.
+A project featuring several, written by myself, pathfinding algorithms with invalidation upon changes in the map.
 These algorithms include calculating shortest distances, paths on the map, paths in graph segments, centers of these segments, etc.

 It is inspired by [The Settlers](https://en.wikipedia.org/wiki/The_Settlers) and [Soko Loco Deluxe](https://store.steampowered.com/app/1003730/Soko_Loco_Deluxe/).